r-Techsupport/rTS_Wiki/docs/factoids/cleanboot.md

 ## How to Cleanboot

-1. Open the run window with Windows Key + R
+1. Open the run window with Windows Key + R.

 2. Type `msconfig` and press Enter.